DataSolutionSoftware/Home/README.md

   Our Severless computing  infrastructure  allows developers  to build and run applications  without  managing  server  infrastructure.
 It is often  used for event-driven and small focused functions.

 Technologies: AWS Lambda, AZURE    Functions, Google Cloud Functions.

+- API Management & Gateway  Solutions:
+  Used to optimise, manage and secure API calls.
+They  also play  key roles in  access  controls, monitoring  and ensuring the performance of API calls.